Causes of Poor Quality

 Poor Quality

-The market is customer-centric.
 Competition is very high.
-Still, most of the companies face the problem of poor quality.
-In spite of various quality models, quality improvement processes and methodologies the issue of poor quality is there.
+Despite all the quality models and methodologies out there, most of the companies face the problem of poor quality.
 Why is it so?

 What are the causes of poor quality?